Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Quantitative Abstract Rewriting Systems

 \section{Quantitative Abstract Rewriting Systems}

-We observed that the notion of result as a limit does not belong to ARS.
-To be able to formalize such a notion in an abstract framework, we enrich the definition of ARS into that of Quantitative ARS (QARS).
-Working abstractly allows us to study the asymptotic properties in a way that is independent from the specific syntax, and to capture the essence of the arguments.
+We observed that the notion of result as a limit does not belong to ARSs.
+However, in many arguments we do not need all the structure coming from PARS\@.
+To be able to study asymptotic rewriting, in this section we define Quantitative Abstract Rewriting Systems (QARS).
+As already noted, QARS are a natural refinement of ARSI in~\cite{AriolaBlom02}---we simply move from partial orders to $\omega$-cpos.
+The main contribution of this section is to provide a set of proof techniques, first to study properties of the limits, and then to compare reduction strategies.
+Working abstractly allows us to study the asymptotic properties, capturing the essence of the arguments.

-Ariola and Blom \cite{AriolaBlom02} have introduced the notion of Abstract Rewrite Systems with Information content (ARSI); to the ARS is associate a partial order which expresses a comparison between the "information content" of the elements.
-QARS, presented below, are a natural refinement of the ARSI in \cite{AriolaBlom02}.

-\paragraph{QARS.} We first give the intuition.
-Let $(\AA,\red)$ be an ARS, whose elements we indicate with letters $\tmt,\tms,\tmr \dots$.
-To each element $\tmt$ in the set $\AA$ is associated a notion of (partial) information.
-A reduction sequence gradually computes a result by converging (in a finite or infinite number of steps) to the maximal amount of information which it can produce.
-The standard structure to express a result in terms of partial information is that of $\omega$-cpo. \refdef{qars} formalizes the intuition; the information content of an element $\tm\in \AA$ is modeled by a function from $\AA$ to an $\omega$-cpo.\\
+\paragraph{QARS} We can see computation as a process that produces a result by gradually increasing the amount of available information.
+So a reduction sequence gradually computes a result by converging (in a finite or infinite number of steps) to the maximal amount of information which it can produce.
+The standard structure to express a result in terms of partial information is that of an $\omega$-cpo.